 And what better group to represent your company than retired military personnel.
 There are nearly 19 million veterans living in the U.S. today (7.6% of our population), and the average age of retirement is 40 years old.
 They know how to follow a process and lead projects and people.
 And they show up on time.
 Imagine the structure, commitment and work ethic impact these employees would have on your jobsite.

 Finally, let’s not forget immigrants and refugees.
 Many of those finding refuge in the U.S. are also looking for jobs.
 These are dedicated, grateful and hard workers.
-The only barrier may be language, which many contractors remedy by putting a bilingual chief on the crew to provide direction and training.
+The only barrier may be language, which many contractors remedy by putting a bilingual manager on the crew to provide direction and training.

 As a manufacturer or association, a pre-trained laborer pool is a huge asset to the builders or contractors you serve, as this expands the number of jobs they can take on and reduces quality issues.
 This helps reduce the constant focus on price, as this is much more important than saving a few pennies on the product.